rasmuslp/spirii-recruiting-challenge/README.md

 Run tests on each commit.
 The rest is in the name of 'test driven development'.

 For this to be applicable, you have to have a good idea of what it is you are building.
 But from there, it's pretty easy to apply: Write a failing test, fix the failing test by implementing the logic.
 Rinse, repeat.

+## Thoughts on the architecture

+Here I have assumed a fast local DB - to be able to get and process the raw transactions for each request.

+This is flexible, in the sense that we only need to do a code update to get new types of data in the aggregates, and a bug doesn't affect any stored data (stored here, at least).

+However, given a large enough dataset, even a local DB will reach a point where it's going to consume a lot of resources to reprocess all events since the dawn of time.

+Caching of intermediate calculations could probably solve this, but assuming our load comes from a large enough subset of the total users, we should probably instead just calculate and store the aggregates, as the data from the transactions API is streamed in.
+Then this service would only need to do lookups, and could effectively return responses to clients in constant time.

+The downside of that of course being, that we risk having to recalculate the aggregates when changing the content, and handle this in a transparent way for the clients (so they don't experience a period of data unavailability).